Optimal Stochastic Non-smooth Non-convex Optimization through Online-to-Non-convex Conversion: Conclusion

 We have presented a new online-to-non-convex conversion technique that applies online learning algorithms to non-convex and non-smooth stochastic optimization.
 When used with online gradient descent, this achieves the optimal $\epsilon^{-3}\delta^{-1}$ complexity for finding $(\delta,\epsilon)$ stationary points.

 These results suggest new directions for work in online learning.
 Much past work is motivated by the online-to-batch conversion relating \emph{static} regret to \emph{convex} optimization.
 We employ \emph{switching} regret for \emph{non-convex} optimization.
 More refined analysis may be possible via generalizations such as strongly adaptive or dynamic regret \citep{ daniely2015strongly, jun2017improved, zhang2018adaptive, jacobsen2022parameter, cutkosky2020parameter, lu2022adaptive, luo2022corralling, zhang2021dual, baby2022optimal, zhang2022adversarial}.
 Moreover, our analysis assumes perfect tuning of constants (e.g., $D, T, K$) for simplicity.
-In practice, we would prefer to adapt to unknown parameters, motivating new applications and problems for \emph{adaptive} online learning, which is already an area of active current investigation \citep[see, e.g.,][]{orabonaP15, hoeven2018many,cutkosky2018black,cutkosky2019combining,mhammedi2020lipschitz, chen2021impossible, sachs2022between, wang2022adaptive}.
-It is our hope that some of this expertise can be applied in the non-convex setting as well.
+In practice, we would prefer to adapt to unknown parameters, motivating new applications and problems for \emph{adaptive} online learning, which is already an area of active current investigation \citep[see, e.g.,][]{orabonaP15, hoeven2018many,cutkosky2018black,cutkosky2019combining,mhammedi2020lipschitz, chen2021impossible, sachs2022between, zhang2022parameter, wang2022adaptive}.
+We hope that this expertise can be applied in the non-convex setting as well.

 Finally, our results leave an important question unanswered: the current best-known algorithm for \emph{deterministic} non-smooth optimization still requires $O(\epsilon^{-3}\delta^{-1})$ iterations to find a $(\delta, \epsilon)$-stationary point~\citep{zhang2020complexity}.
 We achieve this same result even in the stochastic case.
-Thus it is natural to wonder if one can improve in the deterministic setting.
+Thus it is natural to wonder if the deterministic rate is tight.
 For example, is the $O(\epsilon^{-3/2}\delta^{-1/2})$ complexity we achieve in the smooth setting also achievable in the non-smooth setting?
+Intriguingly, prior work \cite{kornowski2022complexity,jordan2022complexity} shows that randomization is necessary, even if the gradient oracle itself is deterministic.